Simrannayak647/Simrannayak647/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=simrannayak647" alt="simrannayak647" /></a> </p>

 - 🌱 I’m currently learning **Full-Stack Web Development**
+-  💬 About me **A passionate Computer Science student exploring the world of Full-Stack Development.
+Focused on building responsive, user-friendly web applications using the MERN Stack.
+Driven by curiosity, creativity, and the desire to turn ideas into functional code.**

 - 📫 How to reach me **simrannayak763@gmail.com**